Cruise from Stockholm – the essential guide

 The green island of Djurgården, just to the southeast of Gamla Stan, is a great day out for the whole family.

 Just over Djurgårds Bridge, there is a visitor’s office where you can pick up a map of the island.
-And right next door is Sjöcafeet, a small eatery where you can rent bicycles if you want to explore the island.
+And right next door is Sjöcafeet, a small eatery where you can rent bicycles to explore the island.

 Vasa, Sweden’s greatest historical warship

-The Vasa warship, which sank in Stockholms harbor in 1628, was triumphantly raised from the harbor bed in 1961 and has been carefully preserved.
-It’s a fantastic example of a warship and a must-see while in Stockholm.
+The Vasa warship, which sank in Stockholms Harbor in 1628, was triumphantly raised from the harbor bed in 1961 and carefully preserved.
+It’s a fantastic example of a warship and a must-see in Stockholm.
 The story of the ship, its extraordinary relics, and the people’s history is expertly told and depicted in the surrounding displays.

 For the ABBA fans

-If you love ABBA music and Mamma Mia, a visit to the ABBA Museum is for you, just a further 10-minute walk away.
+If you love ABBA music and Mamma Mia, visiting the ABBA Museum is just a 10-minute walk away.

-If you are visiting with children, they will love the open-air museum Skansen.
+If you visit with children, they will love the open-air museum Skansen.
 History comes to life as you see the 150 historical buildings of houses, stores, and shops.

-All the staff is dressed in historical costumes, and you can see handicrafts being made as well as visit animals that are unique to the Swedish landscape.
+All the staff is dressed in historical costumes, and you can see handicrafts being made and animals unique to the Swedish landscape.

-At the end of the afternoon, leave Djurgården and make your way to Östermalms Saluhall.
-This outstanding food court, located in a beautiful historical building from 1888, has won countless accolades and is well worth a visit, most of all for the fantastic seafood.
+At the end of the afternoon, leave Djurgården and go to Östermalms Saluhall.
+This outstanding food court, located in a beautiful historical building from 1888, has won countless accolades and is worth a visit, most of all for the fantastic seafood.

 Remember to check opening times; they vary depending on the day of the week you visit.